Better your earth.

 Restoring lost nature and making a forest loved by the locals

-This tree planting activity has continued since 2008 as a joint project with Gujo City.
+This tree planting activity has continued since 2008 as a joint project with Gifu Prefecture and Gujo City.
 With the cooperation of Nagoya University, we have promoted a more effective tree planting plan and have restored a rich ecosystem throughout the forest.
 We will continue our efforts to preserve the environment and make Brother Forests in Gujo a place loved by local communities.

 SDGs Goal 6 "Clean Water and Sanitation" including target 6.6 "protecting and restoring water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers, and lakes."
 Additionally, SDGs goal 15, “Life on Land” includes target 15.2 which aims to protect and restore terrestrial ecosystems by "halting deforestation, restore degraded forests" and furthermore, target 15.4 to "ensure the conservation of mountain ecosystems, including their biodiversity" for strengthening the capacity of mountain ecosystems.
 Brother is continuously working to protect the rich environment and ecosystems of Gujo through tree planting activities, and ensuring that they are preserved for the future.